-Q2-16 Historical cost is the amount of cash (or equivalent) that was paid to acquire the asset.
+Q2-19 Historical cost is the amount of cash (or equivalent) that was paid to acquire the asset.
 In the case of a liability, historical cost is the amount of cash (or equivalent) that was received when the obligation was incurred.
 The historical cost may be adjusted for depreciation or amortization over the life of the asset.
+The historical cost approach results in the general policy that firms initially record assets (and liabilities) at cost and maintain them at cost until selling, consuming, or otherwise disposing of them.

-Q2-17 The going concern concept indicates that accountants will record transactions and prepare financial statements as if the entity will continue to operate for an indefinite period of time, unless there is evidence to the contrary.
+Q2-20 The going concern concept indicates that accountants will record transactions and prepare financial statements as if the entity will continue to operate for an indefinite period of time, unless there is evidence to the contrary.
 The going concern concept justifies the use of historical cost by the following rationale.
 If the business is going to exist for an indefinite period of time, productive assets are not for sale and as a result, market values are not particularly relevant.
 Of course, if there is evidence that the business will not continue to exist (e.g., bankruptcy) then liquidation values should be used.
 There are many exceptions in practice.
 Asset impairments and the increased use of fair value accounting result in many economic resources reported at fair value on the balance sheet.